-3. EXPERIMENTAL REALIZATION
+4. EXPERIMENTAL REALIZATION

-3.1.
+4.1.
 Design

 A hybrid electro-viscoelastic dynamic neutralizer was designed considering data presented in Table 4.
-To build the electrodynamical component of the neutralizer a commercial loudspeaker, SELENIUM Driver Titanium D2500Ti-Nd, was used.
+The viscoelastic material neoprene 48 Shore A was used.
+To build the electrodynamical component of the neutralizer, a commercial loudspeaker, SELENIUM Driver Titanium D2500Ti-Nd, was used.

 Figure 5 shows the neutralizer pieces.
-The magnetic assemble and frame mass m_c is considered as part of the primary system mass.
+The magnetic assemble and frame mass $m_c$ is considered as part of the primary system mass.
 The frame is used to hold the iron-made tuning mass.
 The moving coil is attached to the tuning mass through an acrylic cylinder.
-The obtained shape factor L_a implies in thin rubber pieces.
+The obtained shape factor $L_a$ leads to thin rubber pieces.